nanjekyejoannah/micropython/docs/develop/core.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Small integers take up 8 bytes and will be allocated on the stack and not the heap.
 This implies
 that the allocation of such integers does not affect the heap.
-Similarly interned strings are small usually
+Similarly, interned strings are small - usually
 less of a length less than 10 are stored as an array.

 Everything else which is a concrete object is allocated on the heap and its object structure is such that